 Your vehicle should generally be serviced on an asneeded basis.
-However, Tesla recommends the following maintenance items and intervals, as applicable to your vehicle, to ensure continued reliability and efficiency of your Model 3.
+However, Tesla recommends the following maintenance items and intervals, as applicable to your vehicle, to ensure continued reliability and efficiency of your Model Y.

-- Brake fluid health check every 2 years (replace if necessary). - A/C desiccant bag replacement every 6 years. - Cabin air filter replacement every 2 years. - Clean and lubricate brake calipers every year or 12,500 miles (20,000 km) if in an area where roads are salted during winter - Rotate tires every 6,250 miles (10,000 km) or if tread depth difference is 2/32 in (1.5 mm) or greater, whichever comes first
+- Brake fluid health check every 2 years (replace if necessary) or, if the vehicle is used for towing, replace the brake fluid every 2 years. - A/C desiccant bag replacement every 4 years. - · Cabin air filter replacement every 2 years. - Clean and lubricate brake calipers every year or 12,500 miles (20,000 km) if in an area where roads are salted during winter - Rotate tires every 6,250 miles (10,000 km) or if tread depth difference is 2/32 in (1.5 mm) or greater, whichever comes first